HS Clubs and Activities

 Meetings: Meet for 45 minutes weekly

 Membership: Students must audition in the beginning of the year.
-Open to men in grades 9-12.
+Open to bass and tenor singers.

 BACK TO THE TOP